Guide to Visiting Highclere Castle: The Real Downton Abbey

 - The Arundel Bedroom – became a hospital for wounded soldiers

 - Highclere Castle – the Staterooms

 - Green Baize Door – Salon

 - Map of Downton Abbey estate

 - Who owns Downton Abbey?

-Downton Abbey – a New Era is set to be released in late April of 2022 and the Crawley family will be back with new locations and new pastures to explore.
+Downton Abbey – a New Era is now streaming and the Crawley family will be back with new locations and new pastures to explore.

 We hadn’t watched previously as back in the day Upstairs Downstairs was the period drama our parents had watched and naturally we found it a bit boring.
 We expected the same of Downton Abbey but found ourselves becoming quite addicted to the series.